Quick answer

 When can babies eat Yogurt?

 Babies can eat Yogurt from around 6 months when starting solids.
-Babies can eat yogurt from around 6 months when starting solids.
-Choose full-fat, plain yogurt when possible.
-Avoid honey in yogurt until after 12 months.
+Babies can eat yogurt from around 6 months, once they're starting solids.
+Choose full-fat, plain, pasteurised yogurt; avoid sugary flavoured 'children's' yogurts and never add honey before 12 months.
+Yogurt is a dairy (cow's-milk) product — a common allergen — so introduce a small amount first and watch for any reaction.

 Is Yogurt a choking hazard for babies?